To the Members of

 d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-e) On the basis of the written representations received from the directors as on 31stMarch 2016 and taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2016 from being appointed as a director in terms of subsection (2) of Section 164 of the Companies Act 2013.
+e) On the basis of the written representations received from the directors as on 31stMarch 2018 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2018 from being appointed as a director in terms of Section164 (2) of the Act.

-f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B"; and
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure A".

 g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The Company does not have any pending litigations which would impact its financialposition.

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.